 THE AFTERMATH OF THE VISIT

-Found themselves one again inside the cars, Hitler and his retinue headed North to leave Paris in the direction of the ‘Le Bourget’, that had been a starting point of the visit merely three hours before.
-Substantially in regard to being in the city limits, Hitler spent nearly two and a half hours in Paris.
-He did not go the toilet, as well as ignored taking food and apart from the old Opera caretaker (and then via Arno Breker), he had no acquaintance with the French.
+Found themselves once again inside the cars, Hitler and his retinue headed North to leave Paris in the direction of the ‘Le Bourget’, which had been the starting point of the visit merely three hours before.
+Substantially in regard to being within the city limits, Hitler spent nearly two and a half hours in Paris.
+He did not go to the toilet, as well as ignored taking food and apart from the old Opera caretaker (and then via Arno Breker), he had no acquaintance with the French.
 Even before the majority of the Parisians got out of their bed on this early Sunday morning, the German supreme ruler had left their city.
 A great many of them would be later surprised with the news of the event, which did take place in those joyless June days of 1940.
 In accordance with Hans Baur’s short reminiscence of that day, the scheduled take-off was postponed in order to repair the tail wheel of Hitler’s Condor.
-Being in no position to get acquainted with the French in Paris, Hitler now had a word with the group of the local aircraft maintenance technicians.
-All while the air route between ‘Le Bourget’ and the ‘Gros Caillou’ implicated moving away from the city to the North-West, Hitler asked Baur to flyover Paris before leaving.
-He once again luxuriated a panorama over the city and spoke up the satisfaction that Paris had not been destroyed during the campaign.
+Being in no position to get acquainted with the French in Paris, Hitler now had a word with the group of local aircraft maintenance technicians.
+All while the air route between ‘Le Bourget’ and the ‘Gros Caillou’ implicated moving away from the city to the North-West, Hitler asked Baur to fly over Paris before leaving.
+He once again luxuriated in a panorama over the city and spoke up about the satisfaction that Paris had not been destroyed during the campaign.
 He will never see Paris again.

 It would take a week until the German mass media would reveal Hitler’s visit to Paris dated June 23, 1940.
 Völkischer Beobachter №182 would see the print as early as June 30, Berliner Illustrierte Zeitung №28 on July 4 as well as Illustrierter Beobachter.
 An article devoted to the event would also be printed in Münchner Illustrierte Presse and later reprinted in smaller publications, particularly in France and Great Britain.
 A brief documentary movie, which had been taken on the day by a filming crew, was to get on the German cinemas.
 The image of the newsreel was masterminded to present Hitler as the greatest statesman and war leader in the world as well as to demonstrate the dominant power of the German army.
 This movie made its way to England and even to the USA, yet the French would see it until the end of 1940.
 Over time the reminiscences of Hitler’s visit to Paris frustrated the French increasingly, underlining the arrogance of the German dictator.
 As late as the first days of July 1940, Joseph Goebbels, who as well as Himmler and Goering had not been a part of the ‘Parisian’ tour, visited the city on his own.
 In a pursuit to mimicrate his Fuhrer, Goebbels merely duplicated Hitler’s route.